fbpx

 • Adding home screen widgets lets you make the iPhone even easier to use

-Apple’s iPhone is by far the best choice for seniors – and setting it up an iPhone for a senior can make all the difference.
+Apple’s iPhone is by far the best choice for seniors – and a few simple tweaks can make a huge difference if you need to know how to set up an iPhone for seniors.

 While the iPhone is easy to use, setting it up can be complicated (trust me, I’ve set up dozens and still sometimes get stuck).